 Your nurse will tell you how to recover from your surgery.
 Below are examples of ways you can help yourself recover safely.

-• Use your incentive spirometer.
+- Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
-For more information, read How To Use Your Incentive Spirometer.
+To learn more, read How To Use Your Incentive Spirometer.

 Commonly asked questions: During your hospital stay